un-ts/unuse/CONTRIBUTING.md

 - [unResolve](https://github.com/un-ts/unuse/blob/main/packages/unuse/src/unResolve/index.ts#L94)
   Resolves a value from an `UnSignal` or a framework-specific signal, returning the value directly if it is not a signal.

-`unResolve` is the most important method, as it allows to get the value from an UnSignal in a framework-agnostic way.
+`unResolve` is the most important method, as it allows you to retrieve the value from an `UnSignal` in a framework-agnostic one.
 It is used internally by all other methods to ensure that the value is always resolved correctly.

 ## How a composable is structured